 At the Department of Mathematics we teach algebra, geometry, analysis, and applied mathematics, enabling our students to choose between any of the following routes: education, industry, the civil service, and post-graduate studies.
 We are supporting students who wish to become teachers through a number of programs, such as our “Mathematics Education Course” in which junior high and high school mathematics is taught from the perspective of university mathematics, and through teachers’ exam seminars, as well as other educational initiatives.

 The Department of Physics provides research opportunities in theoretical and experimental physics.
 Courses are offered in; physics - such as classical mechanics, thermodynamics, electromagnetism, statistical mechanics and quantum mechanics.
 We also offer courses in; practical physics including physical experiments and computer literacy as well as mathematics necessary for physics.
 During the fourth year, each student is attached to a laboratory and engages in theoretical or experimental research.
 For graduate students, master's and doctoral programs are offered.

-Department of Astrophysics and Atmospheric Science
+Department of Astrophysics and Atmospheric Sciences

-In addition to a wide variety of lecture courses on astrophysics and atmospheric science, students are able to enroll in practical courses for greater research training, e.g., data taking (or observation), and data analysis.
+In addition to a wide variety of lecture courses on astrophysics and atmospheric sciences, students are able to enroll in practical courses for greater research training, e.g., data taking (or observation), and data analysis.

-Part of the educational program collaborates with our university observatory, which has one of the largest telescopes at a private university in Japan as well as amongst domestic/foreign research institutes for astrophysics and atmospheric science.
+Part of the educational program collaborates with our university observatory, which has one of the largest telescopes at a private university in Japan as well as amongst domestic/foreign research institutes for astrophysics and atmospheric sciences.